Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

 ### Poor quality screenshots

-* Some screenshots are poor quality, and the screenshots in the **Dynamic Help** are unreadible
+* Some screenshots are poor quality, and the screenshots in the **Dynamic Help** are unreadible.

 ### No language versions

-* The documentation is not avalibale in other languages than english or it is very hard to find
+* The documentation is not avalibale in other languages than english or it is very hard to find.